uqmars/constitution/Constitution.md

 1.1 Within this document, the following definitions shall be used:

 * "The Club" shall refer to the organisation to which this constitution applies.
+* "The University" shall refer to the University of Queensland.
 * "The Union" shall refer to the University of Queensland Union.
 * "Executive Team" shall refer to the team of members responsible for the administration and running of the club.
 * "T3 Officers" shall refer to those in the 'top 3' positions of the Executive Team (president, treasurer and secretary).